NSACloud/NieR-Audio-Tools/README.md

 **Be sure to back up files before you replace them.**
 ## Tools
 ### replicant_PCK_Util.py

+*V2 - 5/9/2021*

 For extracting and repacking NieR Replicant **.pck** files.

 Usage: `replicant_PCK_Util.py <PCK Path> <OPTIONS>`

 You can also drag a .pck file onto the program to extract it.

+**Be sure that you have SoundNames_replicant.csv in the same directory as the program.**
 * `-e <Extract Directory>` Extract WEMs or BNKs from the PCK to the directory provided.
 (Optional)
 * `-r <Repack Directory>` Repack the PCK with WEMs or BNKs at the directory provided.
 (Optional)
 * `-x <Export Directory>` Export the repacked PCK to the directory provided.
 The repack directory (-r) option must be used.
 (Optional)

 Example Command: `replicant_PCK_Util.py stream2.pck -r stream2_extract\repack`

+**V2 Changes:**

+* Extracted sounds will now have their event names attached to them if they are known.
+* Extraction is now separated by language folders.
+* Reduced printing for faster extraction.
+* Repacking now searches all subdirectories.

 ### nier_BNK_Util.py
 For extracting, editing and repacking NieR Replicant and NieR Automata **.bnk** files.